pepeiborra/hls-tutorial/README.md

                     -> IO (Either ResponseError WorkspaceEdit)
 ```

 Providers are functions that receive some inputs and produce an IO computation that returns either an error or some result.

-Plugins receive an `LSP.LspFuncs` value, which is a record of functions to perform LSP actions.
-Most plugins can safely ignore it, since the LSP interaction is automatically managed by HLS.
-Some use cases:
+All providers receive an `LSP.LspFuncs` value, which is a record of functions to perform LSP actions.
+Most providers can safely ignore this argument, since the LSP interaction is automatically managed by HLS.
+Some punctual use cases:
 - Progress reporting, for plugins that provide long running commands,
 - Custom user interactions via [message dialogs](https://microsoft.github.io/language-server-protocol/specification#window_showMessage).

 The second argument plugins receive is `IdeState`, which encapsulates all the ghcide state including the build graph.
-This allows to request arbitrary rule results: ghcide will perform all the computations needed, parallelizing and reusing previous results as necessary.
+This allows to request arbitrary rule results: ghcide will perform all the computations needed, parallelizing and reusing previous results as appropriate.
 Most rule types are defined in `Development.IDE.Core.RuleTypes` and are instances of the `RuleResult` type family.
-Some relevant examples include:
+Some relevant rule types are:
 ```haskell
 -- | The parse tree for the file using GetFileContents type instance RuleResult GetParsedModule = ParsedModule